DroppedBits/hugo-site/content/news/weve-been-renovating.md

 However, analytics _are_ helpful in seeing what's useful to users of the site, what's interesting to readers of the blog, and so on.
 I've been looking for a privacy-focused option, and while there are some great options out there right now, I can't justify the additional expenditure right now — so my focus is to bring up business revenue to pay for it, rather than fall back to using a free, less privacy-focused option.

+I've also removed any "social sharing" buttons from the site.
+If you want to share something you find on this site, copying and pasting the link into your favourite social network works great!

 Don't forget to read the [Dropped Bits privacy policy in full].
 This stuff is important.

 [one-person]: https://angelostavrow.com/